GoogleChrome/web.dev/src/site/content/en/fast/compress-images/index.md

 which means that we can use fewer bits to encode some colors.
 As a result, a typical image optimization pipeline consists of two high level steps:

-1. Image is processed with a [lossy](https://en.wikipedia.org/wiki/Lossy_compression) filter that eliminates some pixel data
+1. Image is processed with a [lossy](https://en.wikipedia.org/wiki/Lossy_compression) filter that eliminates some pixel data.
-1. Image is processed with a [lossless](https://en.wikipedia.org/wiki/Lossless_compression) filter that compresses the pixel data
+1. Image is processed with a [lossless](https://en.wikipedia.org/wiki/Lossless_compression) filter that compresses the pixel data.

 The first step is optional,
 and the exact algorithm will depend on the particular image format,